patricia-harrison/Hako/journal/journal.md

-# 1701QCA Final project journal: *Insert your name here*
+# 1701QCA Final project journal: *HAKO - Desk Companion*

 <!--- As for other assessments, fill out the following journal sections with information relevant to your project. --->